 Q. It will be some time before you will receive my official scores from ETS.
 Is there a way for me to submit unofficial scores that you can use in the meantime so that the processing of my application is not delayed?

 Yes.
 You can submit a PDF file of your test scores to the CSE@TAMU on-line application system apply2.cse.tamu.edu.
-Please be aware, however, that you must also request that ETS send the official scores because we cannot process your admission or offer you any assistantship or scholarship without your official scores.
+Please be aware, however, that you must also request that ETS send the official scores because we cannot process your admission or offer you any assistantship or fellowship without your official scores.

 Q. I don't know my test scores yet.
 Can I submit the application and letters of recommendation without entering my test scores?